 Related: There is a reasonable possibility that the AE may be related to the study product.
 Not related: There is not a reasonable possibility that the AE is related to the study product.

-Note: When an AE is assessed as "not related", an alternative etiology, or explanation should be provided in the 'Comments' section of the CRF.
+Note: When an AE is assessed as "not related", an alternative etiology, or explanation should be provided in the alternate etiology section of the CRF.
 If new information becomes available, the relationship assessment of any AE should be reviewed again and updated as required.

-10.6 Reporting AEs to the HPTN SDMC
+10.6 Reporting Adverse Events to the HPTN SDMC

-This study database will collect Grade 1 and higher AEs for adult participants, and Grade 2 and higher AEs for infants in Step 4d, and any AE that leads to study product hold/discontinuation on the AE Log case report form.
+This study will collect in to the study database Grade 1 and higher clinical AEs, as well as Grade 2 and higher laboratory AEs, and any AE (clinical or laboratory) that leads to study product hold/discontinuation regardless of severity and presumed relationship to study product, will be captured on the e-AE Log case report form.

-Medical conditions, problems, signs, symptoms, abnormal laboratory value, and findings identified before enrollment/randomization (into the original study) but not meeting protocol exclusionary criteria were documented on the Medical History eCRF (Pre-Existing Conditions).
-If a condition was ongoing at the time of enrollment, it is a pre-existing condition.
-If this condition worsens (increases in severity or frequency) after enrollment/randomization (in the original study), the worsened condition is considered an AE.
-If a pre-existing condition resolves after enrollment/randomization (into the original study), but then recurs at a later date, the recurrence is considered a new AE.
+Medical conditions, problems, signs, symptoms, abnormal laboratory value, and findings identified before randomization but not meeting protocol exclusionary criteria are documented on the Pre-Existing Conditions e-form.
+If a condition is ongoing at the time of randomization, it is a pre-existing condition.
+If this condition worsens (increases in severity or frequency) after randomization, the worsened condition is considered an AE.
+If a pre-existing condition resolves after randomization, but then recurs at a later date, the recurrence is considered a new AE.

-For any AE at any severity grade that contributes to a temporary or permanent hold of study product, regardless of the presumed relationship, study staff should submit an AE e-Log to the HPTN SDMC and mark either "held" or "permanently discontinued" on the Action Taken with Study Product AE CRF e-Log.
+For any AE at any severity grade that contributes to a temporary or permanent hold of study product, regardless of the presumed relationship, study staff should submit an AE e-Log to the HPTN SDMC and mark either "held" or "permanently discontinued" on the Study Regimen Administration section of the AE CRF Log.

-If an AE increases in severity or frequency (worsens) after it has been reported on an AE Log e-CRF, the "old" AE should be marked "recovered/resoled" for the Outcome variable and the new AE should be submitted.
+If an AE increases in severity or frequency (worsens) after it has been reported on an AE Log e-CRF, the event must be reported on a new AE Log e-CRF to the HPTN SDMC.
+In this case, the status and outcome of the first AE will be recorded as "recovered/resolved" on the first AE Log e-CRF and the outcome date of the first AE should match the onset date of the new AE.
 When an AE improves to a lower severity or becomes less frequent, a new AE submission is not necessary.

-Each AE identified in HPTN 084 must be followed clinically through study participation until the AE resolves (returns to baseline) or stabilizes.
-Please consult the CMC for guidance on when to cease or reduce follow-up on an AE, or what constitutes "stability".
+Each AE identified in HPTN 083 must be followed clinically through study participation until the AE resolves (returns to baseline) or stabilizes.
+Please consult the CMC for guidance on when to cease or reduce follow-up on an AE, or what constitute "stability".
 AE resolution date is the date that the condition is no longer present or stabilizes.
 If a participant is taking a medication to manage an AE that occurs during study participation, it is not considered resolved.
-If an event continues at end of study participation, the status/outcome of the AE should be updated to "not recovered/resolved."
-Study sites should be prepared to have a plan to manage AEs with a severity grade of Grade 3 or higher, as well as an ALT≥3xULN PLUS total bilirubin≥2xULN, and any seizure event at end of study participation for each participant.
-The CMC (084cmc@hptn.org) is available for consultation of these events, if needed.
+If an event continues at end of study participation, the status/outcome of the AE should be updated to "not recovered/resolved".
+Study sites should be prepared to have a plan to manage AEs with a severity grade of Grade 3 or higher, as well as an ALT \geq 3xULN PLUS total bilirubin \geq 2xULN, and any seizure event at end of study participation for each participant.
+The CMC is available for consultation of these events, if needed.